RockitBootcamp/Phoenix-Admin/Student Reviews/15.5/Sean Aguirre.md

 ### 9/21/2015
 - Brig: Interview
   - Passed all but JS Objects and Anonomous
+- Daniel: Passed Interview